stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 ## Physics

-Just like Unity®, Xenko has three types of collider:
+Just like Unity®, Stride has three types of collider:

 * static colliders
 * rigidbodies